 9) Applicants who have Worsened their Housing Circumstances

 Anyone who has deliberately worsened their housing circumstances in order to increase their priority within the Allocations Scheme will only be eligible to join Band D. For example, applicants who have moved from suitable accommodation which was reasonable for them to occupy, into less suitable accommodation.
-In these circumstances, applicants will be placed into Band D, with a review of their circumstances 12 months following their application registration date.
+In these circumstancesapplicants will be placed into Band D, with a review of their circumstances 12 months following their application registration date.

 10) Assessment of Need